jish0402/Comedian-Analysis/README.md

 # Comedian-Analysis
-Via this project I've tried to analyse different comedians using various EDA techniques.
+Via this project I've tried to analyse different comedians around the world using various EDA techniques.